openhive-network/haf_api_node/caddy/snippets/README.md

 ## Configure TLS
 By default, this config will use a self-signed SSL certificate.
-To disable the self-signed certificate, change the `TLS_SELF_SIGNED_SNIPPET` variable in your `.env` file.
-By default, it will attempt to get a certificate using the ACME HTTP-01 challenge.
+To disable the self-signed certificate, set `CADDY_TLS_SELF_SIGNED=false` in your `.env` file.
+By default, Caddy will then attempt to get a certificate using the ACME HTTP-01 challenge.

 If you need to use a different challenge type like DNS challenges, or use static certificates, put the necessary statements in a `.snippet` file.